fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> When does someone know when they are ready to start looking for a job?

-> As a software engineer/ programmer do you feel embarrassed asking a senior engineer about a problem you might think is silly?

-> If you've to judge a software engineer/ programmer's data structure and algorithm knowledge by just ONE question, what would you ask?

-> What's one programming language you don't like or won't work on again?

-> Why are there different programming languages?

-> As sources on the internet are becoming better and free, will the quality of self-taught software engineers/ programmers also increase in the future?

-> Are coding classes on Udemy a better alternative to expensive coding bootcamps?

-> What are some examples of JavaScript code most of computer programmers write poorly?
-What is the better way of doing it?

-> How long do we have to wait to bid farewell to the most horrible programming language, JavaScript?

 > I want to become a programmer, what recommendations will you make for me according to current software industry demands?

-> What are the 3 things to do to be a better computer programmer right now?

 > How can I be a better backend developer in 2019?